Jordan Lam: Youth career

 In March 2016, Lam and his Chelsea School teammate Tse Ka Wing travelled to England to seek out an opportunity to join the youth academy of an English side.
 The two trialled at Leicester City but left because they felt that it would be too difficult to break into the first team.
 The two later trialled at Bury for six weeks and decided to join their academy.
 However, their time at Bury was marred by a delay in the processing of their international clearance.
 As a result, the pair could not receive work permits in order to play in the Football League Youth Alliance with the rest of the squad.
 Facing long odds of ever receiving a work permit, Lam returned to Hong Kong.

-Professional career
+Club career

 Pegasus

 On 10 February 2017, Lam signed his first professional contract with Pegasus.
 He made his debut on 1 April, creating two assists in a 5–3 loss to Eastern.

 On 12 June 2018, Lam stated that he would leave Pegasus in search of greater playing opportunities elsewhere.